-Advanced Rheumatology of Houston is happy to be involved in several research studies from around the world.
-Lupus, psoriatic arthritis, or rheumatoid arthritis patients can see if they qualify for those studies.
-Each study has its respective page outlining the situation, the study process, and the criteria that must be fulfilled.
-These experiments are targets evaluating a new investigational drug.
-Our rheumatologist in Spring TX, Dr. Brionez, has over ten years of experience in diagnosing and treating rheumatologic illnesses and disease.
+We are happy to be involved in several research studies around the world.
+If you have lupus, psoriatic arthritis, or rheumatoid arthritis, check with us to see if you qualify for these studies.
+Each one has its respective page outlining the research, the process, and the criteria and prerequisites.
+These studies are attempting to evaluate a new investigational drug.
+Dr. Brionez has over ten years of experience, diagnosing and treating rheumatologic illnesses and disease.

-- Learn more about Spring TX here.
+- You can learn more about our city here.